quantum-engineering-polito/CourseNotes/content/Quantum Photonics/01_Group A/Group A.md

 - $f(z-vt)$ represents a forward-traveling wave
 - $g(z+vt)$ represents a backward-traveling wave.

+Notice that to be a proper solution of the D'Alembert equation, a function must depend only on $z \pm vt$.

 >[!note] $\vec{\mathcal{E}}$ and $\vec{B}$  are not independent:
 >
 >$$